mistryvatsal/May-LeetCoding-Challenge/README.md

 A repository containing my solution for the problems in the May LeetCoding Challenge on Leetcode.com

 *Code available in : Python, C++ and ~~Javascript~~.
-(Not really enjoying coding in javascript, if I have to deal with some datastrcutures.
+(Not really enjoying coding in javascript, if I have to deal with some datastructures.
 Soon will get going with that too.
 I'll try to write in more languages.
 Open for contributers to add up to this repo.)* :v:

 ### Week-1